 At the time of inspection the property was occupied, fully furnished with fitted floor coverings throughout.
-Cupboards were filled with stored items.
 Inspection of the roof space was limited by the presence of insulation material.
 All unseen areas are assumed to be free from defect.

 Floors have varying styles of covering.
 It was not possible to inspect areas of flooring beneath the baths, shower cubicles, WCs or similar water using appliances and accordingly no comment can be made on the condition of enclosed flooring.